harry0198/DXFDetailer/README.md

 - web-app modules

 # Desktop Application
 As a warning, before compiling you **may** need to define an SDK for IDE runtime components.
-(JavaFX as no longer included in SDK)
+(JavaFX as no longer included in JDK)

 - Compile using mvn compile package
 - Located file inside target/shade